O-Cedar

 O-Cedar is a brand of mechanical and power cleaning products which are rebranded Vileda products.
-O-Cedar was acquired by Freudenberg Household Products in 2003.
+O-Cedar was acquired by the German company Freudenberg Household Products in 2003.

 The O-Cedar brand was originated by Martin Marietta; it was purchased by Drackett in the early 1960s.
 In 1965, Drackett was sold to Bristol-Myers Squibb, who in turn sold it in 1992 to S. C. Johnson & Son.
 Johnson sold the brand to Vining Industries, forming O-Cedar/Vining Household Products.
 Vining was acquired by Freudenberg in 2003.